ading2210/poe-api/README.md

 Note that the following examples assume `client` is the name of your `poe.Client` instance.
 If the token is invalid, a RuntimeError will be raised.

 #### Downloading the Available Bots:
-The client downloads all of the available bots upon initialization and stores them within `poe.Client.bots`.
-A dictionary that maps bot codenames to their display names can be found at `poe.Client.bot_names`.
-If you want to refresh these values, you can call `poe.Client.get_bots`.
+The client downloads all of the available bots upon initialization and stores them within `client.bots`.
+A dictionary that maps bot codenames to their display names can be found at `client.bot_names`.
+If you want to refresh these values, you can call `client.get_bots`.

 ```python
 print(client.bot_names)
 #{'capybara': 'Sage', 'beaver': 'GPT-4', 'a2_2': 'Claude+', 'a2': 'Claude', 'chinchilla': 'ChatGPT', 'nutria': 'Dragonfly'}
 ```

-Note that Claude+ (a2_2) and GPT-4 (beaver) both have a rate limit of 1 message per day on free accounts.
+Note that, on free accounts, Claude+ (a2_2) has a limit of 3 messages per day and GPT-4 (beaver) has a limit of 1 message per day.
 For all the other chatbots, there doesn't seem to be any rate limit.

 #### Sending Messages:
-You can use the `poe.Client.send_message` function to send a message to a chatbot, which accepts the following arguments:
+You can use the `client.send_message` function to send a message to a chatbot, which accepts the following arguments:
  - `chatbot` - The codename of the chatbot. (example: `capybara`)
  - `message` - The message to send to the chatbot.
  - `with_chat_break = False` - Whether the conversation context should be cleared.